The Chester Grosvenor

 Our Inspector's view

 The history of Chester and its most famous hotel have been inextricably linked for many decades.
 The Chester Grosvenor is home to two exciting restaurants, the glamorous La Brasserie offers all-day dining and a beautiful Champagne Bar, while Arkle offers refined dining.
 For those seeking relaxation or rejuvenation, The Spa at The Chester Grosvenor offers a range of traditional, contemporary, and holistic therapies as well as a thermal suite with crystal steam room, salt grotto, sauna, foot baths and relaxation lounge.
-The Chester Grosvenor is constantly adapting to meet the changing needs of our guests.
-This hotel's strength lies in its attention to detail and exceptional levels of service.

 Awards, accolades & Welcome Schemes